earowang/sugrrants/README.md

 Overview
 --------

 The goal of *sugrrants* is to provide supporting graphics with R for analysing time series data.
-It aims to fit into the *tidyverse* and grammar of graphics framework for handling with temporal data.
+It aims to fit into the *tidyverse* and grammar of graphics framework for handling temporal data.
 The package is under development and highly experimental at this stage.
 Bug reporting and feature suggestions are welcome.

 Installation
 ------------